cccbr/runningatower/content/_index.md

 ![Fotheringhay, Northamptonshire](fotheringhay_350.jpg)

 Welcome to *Running a Tower*.
-This online document, produced by the Central Council Stewardship & Management Workgroup, is aimed at the Tower Captain -- the person with overall responsibility for looking after all aspects of a tower.
+This online document, produced by the ***[Central Council Stewardship & Management Workgroup](../170-glossary/#CCCBR)***, is aimed at the Tower Captain -- the person with overall responsibility for looking after all aspects of a tower.
 You may be an established Tower Captain, one just new to the job or someone wondering if you should take it on.

 Our aims in this document are: